Polistes fuscatus: Colony defense

 A greater part in the division of labor in colony defense is given to the foundress of the colony.
-Foundresses come into contact and interact with non-resident wasps and returning nest-mates more compared to other resident wasps and are the first to come into contact with the wasp intruders at a much higher rate.
+Foundresses come into contact and interact with non-resident wasps and returning nest-mates more often compared to other resident wasps and come into contact with wasp intruders at a much higher rate.
 Although this finding could be attributed to the foundress's location preference of being at the face of the nest, it was found that even normalizing for the preferred location, foundresses still encountered non-nest mates at a higher rate than expected.
 In addition, foundress wasps are much less tolerant of non-resident and returning nest mates compared to non-foundress nest mates; however, both the foundress and the colony members become less tolerant of non-resident wasps later on during the colony cycle.

 Foundresses may be less tolerant of intruders compared to other colony members due to the consequences of accepting non-nest mates into the colony.
 Often, female intruders that join the colony attempt to evict the previous foundress and usurp the position.
 Whereas this result is harmful for the foundress, other members of the nest are not negatively impacted; they would simply remain in the nest and serve the new foundress.
 Therefore, much of the defense of the colony is left up to the foundress.